laisferdan/ProjetoFinalNintendoAPI/final_project_web_III_instructions.md

-﻿# ProjetoFinalNintendoAPI
-Criar uma API REST de acordo com os requisitos listados abaixo:
+﻿# ProjetoFinalNintendoAPI (in english, FinalProjectNintendoAPI) Create a REST API according to the requirements listed below:
-- [x] O sistema deve ter um mecanismo de login usando JWT, com um endpoint que recebe `{ "login":"usuario", "senha":"m1nh@s3nh@"}` e gera um token;
+- [x] The system must have a login mechanism using JWT, with an endpoint that receives `{ "login":"usuario", "password":"m1nh@s3nh@"}` and generates a token;
-- [x] O JWT deve ter, as seguintes claims:
+- [x] The JWT must have the following claims:
-* iss - nome do desenvolvedor;
+* iss - developer name;
-* exp - 2 horas;
+* exp - 2 hours;
-* sub - nome da api;
+* sub - name of the api;
 * aud - "ada";
 * module - "Web III .net".
-- [x] O sistema deve ter um middleware que valide se o token é correto, valido e não está expirado, antes de permitir acesso a qualquer outro endpoint.
-Em caso negativo retorne status 401;
-- [x] O login e senha fornecidos devem estar em variáveis de ambiente e terem uma versão para o ambiente de desenvolvimento vinda de um arquivo de configuração no .NET.
-Esse arquivo não deve subir ao GIT, mas sim um arquivo de exemplo sem os valores reais.
-O mesmo vale para qualquer "segredo" do sistema, como a chave do JWT;
+- [x] The system must have middleware that validates that the token is correct, valid and not expired, before allowing access to any other endpoint.
+If not, return status 401;
+- [x] The login and password provided must be in environment variables and have a version for the development environment coming from a .NET configuration file.
+This file should not be uploaded to GIT, but rather an example file without the actual values.
+The same goes for any system "secret", like the JWT key;
-- [x] Os endpoints da aplicação devem usar a porta 5000 e ser:
+- [x] Application endpoints must use port 5000 and be:
 * (POST)      http://0.0.0.0:5000/login/
-* (POST)      http://0.0.0.0:5000/api_controller/query    Obs: Deve ser possível filtrar os dados informando um corpo (body), e deve ser paginado
+* (POST)      http://0.0.0.0:5000/api_controller/query    Note: It must be possible to filter the data by entering a body, and it must be paginated
-* (GET)       http://0.0.0.0:5000/api_controller/         Obs: As consultas devem ser paginadas
+* (GET)       http://0.0.0.0:5000/api_controller/         Note: Queries must be paged
 * (GET)       http://0.0.0.0:5000/api_controller/{id}
 * (POST)      http://0.0.0.0:5000/api_controller/
 * (PUT)       http://0.0.0.0:5000/api_controller/{id}
 * (PATCH)     http://0.0.0.0:5000/api_controller/{id}
 * (DELETE)    http://0.0.0.0:5000/api_controller/{id}
-- [x] Para inserir um registro não deve ser informado o Id;
-- [x] Para atualizar os dados com PATCH, devem ser enviados somente os campos que serão alterados (exceto o Id);
-- [x] Para atualizar os dados com PUT, devem ser enviados todos os campos no body (exceto o Id);
-- [x]  A paginação e os filtros para pesquisa podem ser feita tanto no repositório quanto utilizando funções lambda na controller;
-- [x]  Todas as controllers e endpoints devem definir as responses válidos e inválidos e o tipo de objeto que retorna (model);
-- [x]  Deve ser usada alguma forma de persistência.
-Pode-se usar o Entity Framework (in-memory), arquivo de texto, json, dicionário, etc;
-- [ ]  Se preferir optar por utilizar um banco de dados "real", adicione um docker-compose em seu repositório que coloque a aplicação e o banco em execução, quando executado docker-compose up na raiz.
-A connection string e a senha do banco devem ser setados por arquivo de configuração nesse arquivo;
-- [x]  Faça um filter, e crie uma classe específica para gravar logs,  que escreva no console sempre que os endpoints de alteração (put, patch) ou remoção (delete) forem usados, indicando o horário formatado como o datetime a seguir: `01/01/2021 13:45:00`.
-A linha de log deve ter o seguinte formato (se a requisição for válida):  `<datetime> - Game <id> - <titulo> - <Remover|Alterar (e descrever a alteração)>`;
-- [x]  A aplicação deve ser configurada para aceitar requests apenas da url "localhost";
-- [x]  O projeto deve ser colocado em um repositório GITHUB ou equivalente, estar público, e conter um readme.md que explique em detalhes qualquer comando ou configuração necessária para fazer o projeto rodar.
-Por exemplo, como configurar as variáveis de ambiente, como rodar migrations (se foram usadas);
-- [x]  A entrega será a URL do repositório ou arquivo zipado;
+- [x] To insert a record, the ID must not be entered;
+- [x] To update data with PATCH, only the fields that will be changed (except the Id) must be sent;
+- [x] To update the data with PUT, all fields in the body (except the Id) must be sent;
+- [x] Pagination and search filters can be done both in the repository and using lambda functions in the controller;
+- [x] All controllers and endpoints must define valid and invalid responses and the type of object that returns (model);
+- [x] Some form of persistence must be used.
+You can use the Entity Framework (in-memory), text file, json, dictionary, etc.;
+- [ ] If you prefer to choose to use a "real" database, add a docker-compose in your repository that puts the application and the database running, when run docker-compose up in the root.
+The connection string and bank password must be set by configuration file in this file;
+- [x] Make a filter, and create a specific class to record logs, which writes to the console whenever the change (put, patch) or removal (delete) endpoints are used, indicating the time formatted as the following datetime: `01/01 /2021 13:45:00`.
+The log line must have the following format (if the request is valid): `<datetime> - Game <id> - <title> - <Remove|Change (and describe the change)>`;
+- [x] The application must be configured to accept requests only from the "localhost" url;
+- [x] The project must be placed in a GITHUB repository or equivalent, be public, and contain a readme.md that explains in detail any commands or configuration necessary to make the project run.
+For example, how to configure environment variables, how to run migrations (if they were used);
+- [x] Delivery will be the URL of the repository or zipped file;
-- [x]  Entrega até o dia 18/09/2022, às 00:00, via Class.
+- [x] Delivery until 09/18/2022, at 00:00, via Class.